python-websockets/websockets/docs/faq/server.rst

 HTTP and WebSocket have widely different operational characteristics.
 Running them with the same server becomes inconvenient when you scale.

-Providing a HTTP server is out of scope for websockets.
+Providing an HTTP server is out of scope for websockets.
 It only aims at providing a WebSocket server.

 There's limited support for returning HTTP responses with the :attr:`~server.WebSocketServerProtocol.process_request` hook.

-If you need more, pick a HTTP server and run it separately.
+If you need more, pick an HTTP server and run it separately.

-Alternatively, pick a HTTP framework that builds on top of ``websockets`` to support WebSocket connections, like Sanic_.
+Alternatively, pick an HTTP framework that builds on top of ``websockets`` to support WebSocket connections, like Sanic_.

 .. _Sanic: https://sanicframework.org/en/